Regine Biscoe Lee: Entry into public life

 In 2016, Lee ran for island-wide office as senator in the 34th Guam Legislature with the slogan, "Strong Families.
 Strong Guam."
 In the General Election, Lee placed 4th among non-incumbents and 8th overall with 14,864 votes.

 On January 2, 2017, Lee was inaugurated as senator in the 34th Guam Legislature.

 Other positions

-Lee has served as Chairwoman of Sanctuary, Incorporated of Guam, Vice President of Soroptomist International of Guam, Vice President of the Guam Women's Club, Board Secretary of Breaking the Cycle-Guam, a founding board member of Asian American Action Fund, and as a member of Guam Cancer Care, Guam Young Professionals, Guam Girl Scouts, and Micronesian Conservation Coalition.
+Lee has served as Chairwoman of Sanctuary, Incorporated of Guam, Vice President of Soroptomist International of Guam, Vice President of the Guam Women's Club, Board Secretary of the Guam Women's Chamber of Commerce, steering committee co-chair for the Guam Green Growth initiative, a founding board member of Asian American Action Fund - YP and as a member of Guam Cancer Care, Guam Young Professionals, Guam Girl Scouts, and Micronesian Conservation Coalition.